Taurovenator

-Taurovenator, from Latin taurus, meaning "bull", and venator, meaning "hunter", is an extinct genus of large, probable carcharodontosaurid theropod dinosaurs that lived in what is now Argentina during the Cenomanian age of the Late Cretaceous, around 95 to 93.9 million years ago.
+Taurovenator, from Latin taurus, meaning "bull", and venator, meaning "hunter", is an extinct genus of large, probable carcharodontosaurid theropod dinosaurs that lived in what is now Argentina during the Albian age of the Early Cretaceous, around 106.2 million years ago.
 Initially only known from a single postorbital skull bone described from the Huincul Formation, Taurovenator violantei was named in 2016 by Argentine paleontologist Matias Motta and colleagues.
 Debate came about over the validity of the species, with some paleontologists arguing that Taurovenator was synonymous with the earlier-named carcharodontosaurid Mapusaurus.
 However, the 2024 description of a well-preserved partial skull and skeleton referrable to Taurovenator aided in distinguishing the two taxa.

 Discovery and naming

 Initial discovery and description

 In 2005, a right postorbital of a theropod dinosaur was unearthed by Argentine paleontologist Matias Motta from a section of sandstone strata deriving from the lower member of the Huincul Formation, dating to the Cenomanian stage of the Late Cretaceous (95-93.9 million years old).
 The strata located on the Violante Farm, a farm located in Rio Negro Province, Argentina.
 This fossil was found in the vicinity of the megaraptoran Aoniraptor, several abelisauroids, and a possible unenlagiine paravian.
 The fossils recovered were then transported to the Museo Provincial "Carlos Ameghino", with the isolated postorbital deposited under catalogue number MPCA-Pv 803.
 This postorbital remained undescribed until in 2016, when Matias Motta and colleagues described the postorbital as the holotype (name-bearing specimen) of a new genus and species of carcharodontosaurid dinosaur, Taurovenator violantei.
 Taurovenator was then the second carcharodontosaurid described from the Huincul Formation, with Mapusaurus named in 2006 based on several incomplete skeletons.
 The generic name Taurovenator means "bull hunter", derived from the Latin roots taurus "bull" and venor "hunter" whereas the specific name is in honor of Violante Farm where the postorbital was unearthed.